stooged/ESP32-Server-900/README.md

 you can then goto <b>Config Editor</b> and change the password for the wifi ap.

-alternatively if you install this plugin to the arduino ide you can upload the files to the esp32 with the arduino ide by selecting <b>Tools > ESP32 Sketch Data Upload</b>
+alternatively if you install this <a href=https://github.com/me-no-dev/arduino-esp32fs-plugin/>plugin</a> to the arduino ide you can upload the files to the esp32 with the arduino ide by selecting <b>Tools > ESP32 Sketch Data Upload</b>

 <a href=https://github.com/me-no-dev/arduino-esp32fs-plugin/>Arduino ESP32 filesystem uploader</a>